thorchain/docs/technology/bifrost-tss-and-vaults.md

 ## Overview

-THORChain is a decentralized cross-chain liquidity protocol that enables native asset swaps across different blockchains without wrapped tokens.
+THORChain is a decentralized exchange (DEX) enabling native cross-chain swaps across different blockchains without wrapped assets or bridges.
 At its core, THORChain operates as a distributed vault manager using three key technologies:

 1. **Bifrost Protocol** - Cross-chain bridge for observing and processing external chain transactions
 2. **Vault System** - Two-layer architecture for secure asset custody